14islands/14islands-com-v2/app/blog/_posts/2015-03-10-transitioning-to-web-animations-from-greensock-gsap.md

 The Web Animations player also supports pausing, reversing, seeking and changing playback rate.

-## Advanced JavaScript callbacks - A real life example
+## Events and Callbacks
 In one of the trickier scenes in this year’s Santa Tracker we had to animate random characters traveling on a conveyor belt.
 Half-way through their journey they would enter a magic closet that dressed them in a random color.

-### GSAP callbacks
+### GSAP callback
-The GSAP implementation of this is pretty straight forward thanks to the `TimelineLite.add()` function which can synchronize JavaScript callbacks alongside tweens.
+The GSAP implementation of this use case is pretty straight forward thanks to the `TimelineLite.add()` function which can synchronize JavaScript callbacks alongside tweens.

 {% include codepen-embed.html slug="dPgOdK" tab="js" height="550" %}